nickjiang2378/corpus-cluster/report.md

 (The recorded `k≥500` points used that fp16 variant, which accounts for the slight dip in the latency curve.)

-Naming uses a TopK sparse autoencoder trained on the DINOv2 CLS embeddings (`scripts/train_sae.py`, `sae.py`), following the "Scaling and evaluating sparse autoencoders" recipe (pre-bias subtraction, exact top-k activation, unit-norm tied decoder, AuxK dead-feature revival), with `d_sae=12288` (16× expansion) and `k=64`.
+To name or label each cluster, we use a TopK sparse autoencoder trained on the DINOv2 CLS embeddings (`scripts/train_sae.py`, `sae.py`), following the "Scaling and evaluating sparse autoencoders" recipe (pre-bias subtraction, exact top-k activation, unit-norm tied decoder, AuxK dead-feature revival), with `d_sae=12288` (16× expansion) and `k=64`.
 Each of the ~12,288 features is labeled once, offline: a multimodal LLM is shown